MapcreatorIO/api-docs/source/v1/index.html.md

 }
 ```

-> For Error Responses With JSON Schema Errors (Current only used when creating a Job Revision)
+> For error responses with JSON schema errors (Current only used when creating a Job Revision)

 ```json
 {